kmmarcello/filamentous_ctg_count/filamentous_cyano_metadata.md

 ## [39] "gene_des_a"
 ## [40] "temp_source"
 ```
+## Cold Tolerance Gene Counts by Genus and Specific Strain
 #make a heat map out of this and maybe a shiny app?

 ```r